 - Groups that include many levels of management.

 - Relatively simple questions to respond to (“how can we improve the speed at which we respond to customer questions” versus “what’s a better way to organize our startup”).

-- Situations in which many points of view are truly possible and meaningful (i.e., there really are many possible solutions, and the boss hasn’t already made his or her expectations clear).
+- Situations in which many points of view are truly possible and meaningful (i.e., there really are many possible solutions, and the managers haven’t already made their expectations clear).